aortbals/specs_watcher_api/source/index.md

 This endpoint lists all items in a category.

 <aside class="notice">Keep in mind that this is an expensive query and should be cached locally.
-It limits to 1000 items, but this typically includes all items within a category.</aside>
+It limits to 1000 items.
+This typically includes all items within a category.</aside>

 ### HTTP Request